gstoyano/target-dev.en/help/dev/implement/client-side/atjs/how-to-deployatjs/target-atjs-single-page-application.md

 The Adobe Target VEC for SPAs takes advantage of a new concept called Views: a logical group of visual elements that together make up an SPA experience.
 A SPA can, therefore, be considered as transitioning through views, instead of URLs, based on user interactions.
 A View can typically represent a whole site or grouped visual elements within a site.

-To explain further about what Views are, let’s navigate this hypothetical online e-commerce site implemented in React and explore some example Views.
+To explain further about what Views are, let's navigate this hypothetical online e-commerce site implemented in React and explore some example Views.
 Click the links below to open this site in a new browser tab.

 **Link: [Home Site](https://target.enablementadobe.com/react/demo/#/)**